github/docs/content/osmand/map/online-raster-maps.md

 be more visible, especially useful for satellite imagery.

-## Prepare / copy online map sources
+## Prepare / copy raster maps to device
-You can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](/development/map-creation)
+There are multiple ways how to add new raster map, copy it from another device, prepare it on PC and predownloaded tiles to be used offline.
+For example, you can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](/development/map-creation).
+Typically raster maps are distributed as files with *.sqlitedb* extension.

+Here are the main methods how to add new raster map source which is not defined in OsmAnd yet:
-- Android: Copy raster maps created on PC to a [tiles subfolder of base osmand folder](/osmand/start-with/storage) .
+- Android: Copy a raster map to a **tiles** subfolder of [base osmand storage](/osmand/start-with/storage).
-- Open ready to use *.sqlitedb* package with OsmAnd.
+- Open ready to use *.sqlitedb* file with OsmAnd.
-- You can import package with prepared online maps from another OsmAnd application as a special package via [Import / export functionality](/personal/import-export).
+- Import package with prepared online maps from another OsmAnd application as a special **osf package** via [Import / export functionality](/personal/import-export).
+- Create new online map source on a mobile device itself.
-- Send a magic URL and open it with OsmAnd.
+- Prepare a magic URL with online map source parameters and open it with OsmAnd.

 ### Add new online raster map source
 To create a raster map source you need to know **the tile URL**.
 This is URL that can distribute tiles in Mercator Projection.
 Here is a tile example URL https://tile.osmand.net/hd/6/55/25.png, where is the base part https://tile.osmand.net/hd/.